 When arriving at Suvarnabhumi Airport (pronounced ‘su wan na poom’) in Bangkok proceed to the Arrivals Hall where you can change money into Thai Baht.
 (You may be approached by nicely dressed, official looking touts offering an expensive limousine service to your hotel; ignore these offers.)
-You have already paid for an included transfer to your hotel and you should be able to find a representative with your name on a transfer board near the Airport Information Counter between Entrance Door numbers 3 and 4 in the Arrival Hall.
+You have already paid for an included transfer to your hotel and you should be able to find a representative with your name on a transfer board at gate number 10 in the arrivals hall.

 **Please note, the arrival transfer included occurs on Day 1 of the tour.
 If you plan to arrive prior to Day 1, you will be required to arrange pre-tour accommodation through G Adventures to be eligible for the transport from the airport.
 Due to customer experience and quality considerations, all services related to the tour must be continuous.

 We don’t expect any problems, and nor should you, but if for any reason you are unable to commence your trip as scheduled, as soon as possible please contact your starting point hotel, requesting that you speak to or leave a message for your CEO (if you are not on a group tour please refer to the emergency contact details provided in this dossier).
 If you are unable to get in touch with your leader, please refer to our emergency contact details.